mlzarathustra/meditation/README.md

 # Morbleu!
 An ambient music generator

-This application generates pseudo-random ambient music using parameters passed to the engine.
+This application generates pseudo-random ambient music using parameters passed to various compositional engines.

 Hopefully, a side effect will be a convenient framework for working with MIDI in Groovy.